ScooloV/bbpedia/docs/death_zone/new_inducements.md

 they need it,* *greasing the palms of the officialss and generally making* *himself indispensable.*

-"Y0U G0T IT, B0SS!"
+"Y0U GOT IT, B0SS!"
 Once per game, when your team uses a Bribe, you may re-roll the D6 to see if the Bribe is effective.
-In addition, when rolling on the Argue the Call table, a coach who has hired Fink treats a roll of 5 or 6 as a "*Well, When You Put*
+In addition, when rolling on the Argue the Call table, a coach who has hired Fink treats a roll of 5 or 6 as a "*Well, When You Put
-*It Like That..* result and a roll of 2-4 as an *"I Don't Care!"* result.
+It Like That..* result and a roll of 2-4 as an *"I Don't Care!"* result.
 However, on a "*You're Outta Here!* result, Fink is Sent-off along with the coach and will play no further part in the game.